cmorman89/local-ai-chatbot/README.md

 ## Overview:

-{ prompt: {Bot} } is a React-based web application that provides a user interface for interacting with a local LLM (Large Language Model) server suchas LM Studio.
+{ prompt: {Bot} } is a React-based web application that provides a user interface for interacting with a local LLM (Large Language Model) server such as LM Studio.
 Built with a modern and highly-interactive UI, it allows a user to easily ask questions and review chat history like most chat interfaces.
 However, prompt:Bot gets its name from the ability to modify the system prompt on-the-fly, along with the user prompt.
 This gives more flexibility and control over the conversation, allowing the user to fine-tune the model's responses.

 ## Features: